CAFOD's response to coronavirus in 2021

-Coronavirus is making it harder for families to feed their children, for hardworking farmers to earn a decent living, and for children to get the education they deserve.
-The pandemic has exposed and deepened longstanding injustices and compounded what Pope Francis calls the ‘hidden pandemics’ that plague our common home.
+Coronavirus is making what Pope Francis calls ‘hidden pandemics' worse.
+It is becoming harder for hardworking farmers to earn a decent living, and for children to get the education they deserve.

 In the face of this crisis we will help people hold on to the things they’ve worked so hard for – security, education, an end to generations of poverty and living hand to mouth – and stand alongside them as they rebuild their lives.